learn-video/rtmp-live/README.md

     Note right of DS: Accesses the filesystem to verify if the streaming is working DS->>API: Report Host (IP), manifest path, stream name (e.g golive) Note right of DS: Sends relevant information to the HTTP API
 ```

+## API

+The HTTP API used by the Discovery Service performs two critical functions.
+Firstly, it enables real-time updates to Redis keys, ensuring the tracking of changes in streaming manifests.
+By utilizing TTL for Redis keys, the API automatically removes keys when the encoder goes offline or when the live streaming session ends.
+As a result, the platform stops offering the corresponding live content.